camgimenez/methodology/README.md

 * Code and db revisions as migration scripts merged into master
 * Unit test coverage of business logic
 * Integration test coverage for all acceptance criteria
-* Deployment instructions (if any) defined in the story in Tracker
+* Deployment instructions (if any) defined in the story in our ALM
 * Ready to deploy to production